jafingerhut/test-spdx-checker/config-files/README.md

 also seems more trouble than it is worth to require that they have an SPDX-License-Identifier line:

++ `.adoc` - AsciiDoc source file, used for P4 specification documents
 + `.csv`
 + `.drawio` - based on XML.
 See `.xml`.
 + `.graphml` - based on XML.
 See `.xml`.